Rick Lancellotti

-Lancellotti did not win another chance in the majors until August 1990, when he played four games for the Boston Red Sox and went 0-for-8.
+Lancellotti did not get another chance in the majors until August 1990, when he played four games for the Boston Red Sox and went 0-for-8.
 Lancellotti was a major player in the Red Sox famous Rally Cap game where several teammates used cups on their ears, hats on catcher-style, and shave cream on their faces.
 Dwight Evans homered to turn the game around during this comedic mêlée.
 Before the promotion he had 10 home runs for Triple-A Pawtucket.
-He returned just in time to finish the month with 11 home runs to win the International League title with 21.
+He returned to finish the month with 11 home runs to win the International League title with 21.
 Lancellotti was named the best player in the Red Sox farm system by the Boston Sportswriters Association.
 At the same time, Boston released him.
-In 1992, he played for the Parma Angels of Italy, being named the Best Hitter during the European Cup held in the Netherlands.
+In 1992, he played for the Parma Angels of Italy, being named the Best Hitter during the European Cup, held in the Netherlands.
 He retired after the season and settled in Buffalo, New York, where he established a baseball school in 1993.
+In 1995, he was a replacement player in spring training for the Florida Marlins during the ongoing strike.

 In a three-season major league career, Lancellotti was a .169 hitter with two home runs and 11 RBI in 36 games.
-He belted 276 home runs in his minor league career, setting a mark that still stands to this day.
+He belted 276 home runs in his minor league career.

-Lancellotti gained induction into the Buffalo Baseball Hall of Fame in August 1995.
+Lancellotti was inducted into the Buffalo Baseball Hall of Fame in August 1995 and the Greater Buffalo Sports Hall of Fame in 2024.

-Lancellotti's daughter, Katie Lancellotti, played NCAA Division I softball at Canisius College from 2009 to 2012.
+Lancellotti's daughter, Katie, played college softball at Canisius College from 2009 to 2012.
+He and his wife Debbie also have a son, Joe.
+His father-in-law Jimmy Ludtka played minor league baseball in the 1950s.
+Ludtka founded a sporting goods company that Debbie later took over before selling the company in 2021.